rdk/p2rank/README.md

 ~~~

 P2Rank has numerous configurable parameters.
-To see the list of standard params look into `config/default.groovy` and other example config files in this directory.
+To see the list of standard parameters look into `config/default.groovy` and other example config files in this directory.
 To see the complete commented list of all (including undocumented)
-params see [Params.groovy](https://github.com/rdk/p2rank/blob/develop/src/main/groovy/cz/siret/prank/program/params/Params.groovy) in the source code.
+parameters see [Params.groovy](https://github.com/rdk/p2rank/blob/develop/src/main/groovy/cz/siret/prank/program/params/Params.groovy) in the source code.

 ### Evaluate prediction model